Step into spring with our top spring walks

 St Davids Peninsula, Pembrokeshire - 2 miles

-Explore Pembrokeshire’s most spectacular coastal headland several miles away from Wales’ smallest city, St David’s.
+Explore Pembrokeshire’s coastal headland several miles away from Wales’ smallest city, St David’s.
 Look out at island-dotted seascapes against the steep backdrop of Carn Llidi, prehistoric monuments and a fantastic array of coastal wildlife on this rugged circular walk.